10 Easy Ways To Activate Your Healing System Everyday

 You don't have to be a smoothie-slurping, green machine to beat cancer.
 Plenty of people who are pillars of health and wellness also get cancer.

-Even the experts are scratching their heads when it comes to understanding what, exactly, causes cancer.
-About the only thing we know with 100% certainty is that there are a lot of contributing factors, including our physical, emotional, mental, and spiritual health.
+Even the experts are scratching their heads when it comes to understanding what causes cancer.
+About the only thing we know with 100% certainty is that there are a lot of contributing factors, including our physical, emotional, mental and spiritual health.

 How you feel about your healing journey is critical.
-When you're stressing out about what you should, or shouldn't be doing, you're actually preventing your body from tapping into its innate healing systems.
-Instead, you're activating the systems of stress and shut down that prevent resilience.
+When you're stressing out about what you should or shouldn't be doing, you're actually preventing your body from tapping into its innate healing systems.
+Instead, you're activating the systems of stress that prevent resilience.